-“Brilliantly crafted, THE POACHERS’ CODE gives new spark to a classic mystery set-up: A decades old murder and cover-up, but instead set against the backdrop of the threat of wildfire and the timely topic of illegal immigration.
+“Intricate and brilliantly crafted, THE POACHERS’ CODE gives new spark to a classic mystery set-up: A decades old murder and cover-up, but instead set against the backdrop of the threat of wildfire and the timely topic of illegal immigration.
 Julie Dalton writes with grace, passion, and obvious ecological expertise.
 I haven’t read a mystery novel this smart or surprising in a long time.” — Kate Moretti, NYT bestselling author of The Vanishing Year.

 An active mother of four, I love to travel, ski, kayak, cook vegetarian food, and dig in the dirt.
-I own and operate the 100 Acre Wood Farm, which is home to eight gorgeous horses (although I don’t own any of them) and lots of organic veggies.
+I own and operate the 100 Acre Wood Farm, which is home to eight gorgeous horses (although I don’t own any of them) and lots of organic fruits and veggies.